 Engage Art submissions will be juried by a group of distinguished artists and educators with overlapping expertise in a variety of visual and performing arts.

-How Your Art Will Be Evaluated
+How Your Art Will Be Evaluated By the Jury

 Our jurors have a practical and academic understanding of how the arts can assist in the Christian life and how Christianity has been portrayed through the arts.
 They also have a deep understanding of the histories and current practices of the arts in secular culture.
 Juries are advised by professionals in ministry and art history.
-We anticipate announcing the jury for the current Engage Art Contest in Fall 2021.

 First, each entry is screened by the Engage Art team to make sure it meets the contest requirements.
 If so, it is included in the Engage Art Online Gallery.
+Until your entry has been reviewed by the Engage Art team, it will show as pending.
+Please allow up to 14 days for our team to screen your entry.

 Engage Art requires at least three “rounds” of jurying.
 At least three jurors review each artwork individually in each round, evaluating the artwork and considering what the artist has written.
 The jurying remains “blind”—so the jurors don’t know who the artists are until the winners are chosen.
 All jurying is via online software and video conference.
 Jurors have access to an art historian and Bible scholar to consult with as desired.